Frequently Asked Questions

 3. Can I apply for this role if I am currently a chair or non-executive of an organisation within the health or social care sectors?

 Yes, although the nature of your role and any potential conflict of interest would need to be further explored.

-4. Can I apply for a Lay chair if I am a medical professional and a previous Registrant, but no longer practising?
+4. Can I apply for a Lay member role if I am a medical professional and a previous Registrant, but no longer practising?

 5. If I have been the subject of a Fitness to Practise complaint am I eligible to apply?

 You will be disqualified from being appointed if you have been subject to any investigation or proceedings concerning your fitness to practise by any licensing body, including the GMC, and the final outcome was:

 - Your suspension from a register, which has not been terminated